brianakl/traveling_salesman/README.md

 make main
 ./main
 ```
-Now you can type in your input file and choose an algorithm to solve TSP.
+Now you can type in your input file and choose an algorithm to solve TSP (more examples in txt_files directory).
 For example:

 ```
 p01_d.txt
 ```
-Then enter the input file type, in this case 1 = coordinates.
+Then enter the input file type by entering 1.
 Then select the algorithm to run.

+The algorithm you selected will then run and output the path it generated with the total distance found.

+Note: this is a NP-Hard problem and some sample problems in txt_files will take a long time to execute.